kylerasinger/CarRentalWebApp/README.md

-# DESCRIPTION OF THE PROJECT
-  We are creating a user-friendly website that makes you able to rent the car of your dreams, see all the available cars near you, and many more features!
+The goal of this project is to create a fully secure website using web frameworks, allowing for users, admins and customer service representatives to perform their actions based on their role.

+# Features
+##### OAuth2.0 Authentication
+- Github integration
+- Google integration
+##### Browsable list of cars
+- Users can browse, rent and pay using a mock payment system.
+##### Appointment view
+- Customer service representatives can view rentals and perform CRUD operations on them.
+##### Admin view
+- Admins can view all users, change their role and perform CRUD operations.
+##### Typical features
+- Email subscription and updates
+- Contact Us Page

+# Demo
+The demo for just the user flow can be found [here](https://youtu.be/MwxPrDJyUGs).

-# OUR TEAM
+# Collaborators
-  Khaled Elshokri (40247895) - Full-Stack Developer
+Khaled Elshokri - Full-Stack Developer
-  Omar Hassanein (40199701) - Back-End Developer
+Omar Hassanein - Back-End Developer
-  Kyle Rasigner (40247163) - Full-Stack Developer / Scrum Master
+Kyle Rasigner - Full-Stack Developer / Scrum Master
-  Thomas Mejia (40241354) - Front-End Developer
+Thomas Mejia - Front-End Developer
-  Ahmad Obeid (40212240) - Back-End Developer
+Ahmad Obeid - Back-End Developer
-  Viktor Dimitrov (40249421) - Front-End Developer
+Viktor Dimitrov - Front-End Developer

-# TECHNOLOGY USED
+# Technology Used
 Next.js and TailWind CSS - Front-End
 Node.js and Express.js - Back-End
 MongoDB - DataBase